prevention-icon

 Rarely seen, Queens live deep in the ground, well protected against predators.

-There are three types of Queens: the primary reproductive Queen which has wings and the ability to secrete hormones.
+The primary reproductive Queen termite has wings and the ability to secrete hormones.
 These hormones assist in producing secondary and tertiary queens, who go on to establish satellite nests, driving the growth of the colony even faster.

 What do termite wings mean?